-(6) whether allocation among the parties of the expense of production is appropriate; and, (7) any other issue relating to the discovery of electronically stored information. (b) If discovery of electronically stored information is reasonably likely to be sought in the proceeding, the parties shall: (1) jointly arrange the conference required under subsection (a); (2) develop a proposed plan relating to discovery of the information; and (3) prepare a written report, which must be submitted to the court not later than [14] days after the conference, that summarizes the plan and states the position of each party as to any issue about which they are unable to agree.
+(6) whether allocation among the parties of the expense of production is appropriate; and, (7) any other issue relating to the discovery of electronically stored information. (b) If discovery of electronically stored information is reasonably likely to be sought in the proceeding, the parties shall: (1) develop a proposed plan relating to discovery of the information; and (2) not later than [14] days after the conference under subsection (a), submit to the court a written report that summarizes the plan and states the position of each party as to any issue about which they are unable to agree.